 Was macht die Arbeit/die Familie/das Haus etc.?Was macht die Arbeit / die Familie / das Haus?

-This more specific expression invites you to ask about someone’s work, their family, their house or anything else.
+This more specific expression invites you to ask about someone’s work, their family, their house, or anything else.
 This is a nice way to show off your German manners.

 It can be translated to “How about work/your family/the house?”.
 It’s a good way to initiate some small talk and keep things light.